 If the fan is run for 18 hours a day, the daily power consumption becomes= (35 x 18)= 630 Watt-Hour or 0.63 kW-Hour.

-kW-Hours is also known as electricity units.
+kW-Hours are also known as electricity units.

 Therefore, monthly electricity consumption becomes 18.9 units.

-If the electricity unit rate in your area is Rs 8/ unit, then monthly bill for electricity becomes Rs 151.2.
+If the electricity unit rate in your area is Rs 8/ unit, then the monthly bill for electricity becomes Rs 151.2.

 CASE STUDY #2